 In the past, whenever doctors left a patient’s room after talking, nurses would have to answer hundreds of more questions from the patients or their families.
 The robots should free up more time for nurses to chart and make more patient labels, per joint commission protocol to place multiple name bracelets on sick patients.

 Patients are thrilled about the new robots on multiple levels.
 “I’m excited to finally have someone to talk to at the hospital,” said patient Jim Browning.
-“I’m tired of being treated like just a disease and these robots made me feel human again…the damn robot extended an arm and gave me a Kleenex when I found out I had prostate cancer…No doctor had time for that!”
+“I’m tired of being treated like I’m not human and these robots made me feel human again…the damn robot extended an arm and gave me a Kleenex when I found out I had prostate cancer…No doctor had time for that!”

 Da Vinci robots are receiving cross training to not only be surgical robots, but to also be empathy robots.
 Future plans would eliminate all together human surgeons from actually seeing and touching patients.